BERT Goes Shopping: Comparing Distributional Models for Product Representations: Abstract

 \section{Abstract}

 Word embeddings (e.g., word2vec) have been applied successfully to eCommerce products through~\textit{prod2vec}.
-Inspired by the recent performance improvements on several NLP tasks brought by contextualized embeddings, we propose to transfer BERT-like architectures to eCommerce: our model -- ~\textit{ProdBERT} -- is trained to generate representations of products through masked session modeling.
-Through extensive experiments over multiple shops, different tasks, and a range of design choices, we systematically compare the accuracy of~\textit{ProdBERT} and~\textit{prod2vec} embeddings: while~\textit{ProdBERT} is found to be superior to traditional methods in several scenarios, we highlight the importance of resources and hyperparameters in the best performing models.
-Finally, we conclude by providing guidelines for training embeddings under a variety of computational and data constraints.
+Inspired by the recent performance improvements on several NLP tasks brought by contextualized embeddings, we propose to transfer BERT-like architectures to eCommerce: our model -- ~\textit{Prod2BERT} -- is trained to generate representations of products through masked session modeling.
+Through extensive experiments over multiple shops, different tasks, and a range of design choices, we systematically compare the accuracy of~\textit{Prod2BERT} and~\textit{prod2vec} embeddings: while~\textit{Prod2BERT} is found to be superior in several scenarios, we highlight the importance of resources and hyperparameters in the best performing models.
+Finally, we provide guidelines to practitioners for training embeddings under a variety of computational and data constraints.